scoxyy/NER_Attention-BiLSTM-CRF/README.md

 data from MSRA

-You can use yourself's  data, and need to change some code:
+You can use yourself's  data, and you need to change some code:

 1.run.py:
 row110 crf = CRF(7, sparse_target=True),because this data set has "O", "B-PER", "I-PER", "B-LOC", "I-LOC" ,"B-ORG", "I-ORG" you can update "7" to any values based on your data set